ArunavRaghav/Drum-Sound-Player./README.md

 # Drum-Sound-Player.
-A D rum Music Player Using JavaScript, Css, Html.
+A Drum Music Player Using JavaScript, Css, Html.